crashoverride777/swifty-rate/README.md

 - Step 1:

-Copy the LeaveAppReview.swift file into your project
+Copy the SwiftyRateAppAlert.swift file into your project

 - Step 2: